NetaZuckerman/covidannotator/README.md

 2) conda activate nextstrain (or other env with pandas)

-3) make sure that "regions.csv" is in the WD (download from this github)
+3) make sure that "regions.csv" and "b117muts.csv" is in the WD (download from this github)

 Input -